This post may contain affiliate links. Please read our privacy policy.

 One of the most common questions that I get from my readers is about buttercream frosting.

-Although I have made several types of buttercream frosting recipes, this Homemade Buttercream Frosting is by far my favorite due to its flavor, simplicity, and smooth texture.
-This buttercream recipe can be infused with many different flavors to accompany your baked goods.
+Although I have made many frosting recipes over the years, this Homemade Buttercream Frosting is by far one of my favorite recipes due to its flavor, simplicity, and smooth texture.

-Swiss Meringue Buttercream – This type of buttercream in made by cooking egg whites and sugar together in a bowl placed on a pot of boiling water.
+Swiss Meringue Buttercream – Swiss meringue buttercream is made by cooking egg whites and sugar together in a bowl placed over a pot of boiling water.

 The mixture is continuously whisked while it reaches 140° F. The egg white and sugar mixture is then removed from the heat and whipped at high speed until it forms stiff peaks and has cooled.